-It’s no wonder.
-There’s so much magnificent scenery to see and explore.
+It’s no secret, our beautiful National Parks are thriving.
+Between 1960 and 2017, the number of recreational visits quadrupled to a whopping 330 million.
+It’s no wonder, there’s so much magnificent scenery to see and explore.
 The National Park System (NPS) is spread over a massive 85 million acres.
 It includes 129 historical parks or sites, 88 national monuments, 25 battlefields and much more.
 In 2017, the NPS had over 300 million recreational visits.

 Below you will find a comprehensive guide that will not only teach you the importance of food and water, but also how to find them in the wild.